roman-milk/roman-milk.github.io/baby-sit-the-wife.md

+===

- ****** Baby Sit the Wife Ch.
-02 ****** byStoryTeller07© Nadine waited for her husband to clear the house before rising unable to face him or anyone else.
+Nadine waited for her husband to clear the house before rising unable to face him or anyone else.
 Fortunately he slept in the spare room too cautious to wake her and slunk out early this morning for a round of golf.

  She was lingering over a cup of coffee wondering if it would be wiser to give him a hard time over being left with the neighbours daughter or keep silent, as she would rather forget the whole sordid episode, but he would expect her to say something.
 Again she thought silence might just work or was it wishful thinking for she didn't trust herself to be able to carry on a convincing argument when she felt so guilty.